Tuesday / November 27

 Another man suggested that the “power” issue isn’t truly about power: it’s about empathy.
 He hearkened back to a particularly effective scene he’d performed with another of the guys: “The reason we did that scene so well was not because we planned anything, but because we had empathy for each other,” he said.
 “If you have the authority, that’s where the empathy comes in—how is everybody looking at that individual?...
 They’re waiting to see what you do to see how they should play off of that—to see how they should feel… Do what you feel, and then other people will read it according to whatever they’re looking to you for.”

-Check-in continued, but the updates were still mostly play-related!
-Our Gloucester has been doing some very cool, self-directed character work, including imagining himself hanging out with the actual person he’s portraying.
+Our Gloucester shared that he has been doing some very cool, self-directed character work, including imagining himself hanging out with the actual person he’s portraying.
 “I sat down with Gloucester yesterday—actually, he sat ME down,” he said.
 “And I realized that whenever I sit down and look at him, he’s in all medieval-style, like 14th century… and that limits me in the way I portray him….
 I can’t see him that way.
 If I break him out of that little prison I put him in… I can express him a lot better.
 He’s the kind of guy who shops at Tom Ford—bougie!”
 We all laughed, and so did he.
 But then he continued, “That attitude is what got me here in the first place.
 I was prideful, overconfident at times… very, very, very stubborn.
 I realized that Gloucester really was the old self of me.”
 We took this in, some of us grinning, some shaking our heads.
 He beamed, looking at each of us in turn as he said, “He found me!...
 That’s my old self.
 That’s how I got here in the first place.
 He found me!
 And that’s an epiphany for me, and I know how to play this guy now… I feel like Gloucester without the eyes—but I have eyes now.”

 The guys have asked for more exercises to help them get out of their heads and feel more natural when performing, so I came prepared with a whole bunch of Michael Chekhov stuff that I thought they’d enjoy!
 Ours is not an acting class, but a smattering of exercises and techniques can really enhance our process, and I’ve found that Michael Chekhov’s technique is hugely beneficial even when we move through it faster and modify it more than we would in a class on the outside.
 In fact, as soon as I mentioned that that’s what I had up my sleeve, one of the guys asked me a detailed question about radiating (part of the technique).
 Another man, listening to this, said, “Where are you getting this language?”
 The first man sheepishly responded, “Uh—I got the book.”
 For real.
 He’s reading To the Actor right now, concurrent with a book specifically about performing Shakespeare—the second this guy has read.